cchienwu/cchienwu.github.io/_pages/publications.md

 **Wu, C.-C.**, Wolfe, J.M.
 The Functional Visual Field(s) in simple visual search

 **Wu, C.-C.**, Attar, N., & Pomplun, M.  Involuntary semantic bias in search for words and word pairs.

-Wolfe, J.M., **Wu, C.-C.**, Li, J., Suresh, S.   What do experts look at and what do experts find when reading mammograms?